mostaphaRoudsari/honeybee-primer/text/components/OpenStudio_Airside_Economizer_Detail.md

 ...
 This is a schedule with values between 0 and 1, and it is multiplied by the minimumAirFlowRate.
 It is usually left blank, but can be used to fine tune the economizer during warm-up time or after hours.
 * ##### minimumOutdoorAirFracSchedule [Default]
 ... this overrides minOutdoorAirSchedule and minAirflowRate.
 It is a schedule between 0 and 1.
 It is often used to create a 100% outside air system.
+* ##### maximumOutdoorAirFracSchedule [Default]
+... this is a schedule between 0 and 1.
+It is often used to create a recirculating outside air system such as that in patient rooms.
 * ##### maximumLimitDewpoint [Default]
 ... needed for when the ControlType is Fixed Dewpoint and Dry Bulb.
 Otherwise leave blank
 * ##### sensedMinimum [Default]